-“It was, thank-you,” Reniko replied.
-Satisfied now that she had proven her ability she felt able to continue the charade her mother required.
+“It was thank-you,” Reniko replied.
+Satisfied now that she had proven her ability, she felt able to continue the charade her mother required.

-Claire by this time had scrambled from her position on the floor and was immediately by Vaughn’s side cradling his hand while Erik grabbed some medical supplies from a nearby cabinet.
+Claire, by this time, had scrambled from her position on the floor and was immediately by Vaughn’s side, cradling his hand while Erik grabbed some medical supplies from a nearby cabinet.

 “Well, you’ve proven yourself.
-I concede,” Vaughn said, and turning to Dertrik who was just now getting up from the floor he said, “You’ve trained her well, for a woman.”
+I concede,” Vaughn said, and turning to Dertrik, who was just now getting up from the floor, he said, “You’ve trained her well, for a woman.”

 Claire was the first to speak.
 “I don’t know how she puts up with that young man.
 The games her mother makes her play.
 Erik, you are never to become a thing like that boy, you understand?”

 “I’m proud of her.
 She is still true to herself despite the confines of her station.
 I’m glad she demanded to train with me.
 I wouldn’t have sought her out otherwise.
 I would have left her to her life.
-I wonder sometimes if she would have been better off that way,” Dertrik pondered as he watched Vaughn help Reniko onto her horse, the two of them now engaged in idle chatter.
+I sometimes wonder if she would have been better off that way,” Dertrik pondered as he watched Vaughn help Reniko onto her horse, the two of them now engaged in idle chatter.

-“We’ll never know, love, so it’s best not to dwell on things we cannot change,” Claire replied.
+“We’ll never know, Love, so it’s best not to dwell on things we cannot change,” Claire replied.

 “I’m just now realizing how much harder I have made her life.
-She’s going to want to take the Guardian exams and I think that is beyond her mother’s limits.”
+She’s going to want to take the Guardian exams, and I think that is beyond her mother’s limits.”

 “It was inevitable with her; she wouldn’t have had it any other way.
-She’ll find her own way, I’m sure,” Claire said as she wrapped her arms around her husband and watched Reniko and Vaughn disappear into the forest.
+She’ll find her way, I’m sure,” Claire said as she wrapped her arms around her husband and watched Reniko and Vaughn disappear into the forest.

 Erik listened to his parent’s conversation in silent contemplation with a frown on his brow.
-Shrugging off the cryptic conversation he followed behind them as they headed back to the manor, setting the sword Reniko had handed him in its rightful place.
+Shrugging off the cryptic conversation, he followed behind them as they headed back to the manor, setting the sword Reniko had handed him in its rightful place.